61ZM07H36R3ML1N/YelpCampProj/README.md

 * Express for handling page serving routes
 * Method-Override for handling update and delete functions
 * EJS for Templating
-* Passport.js for essential security measures for password has and salting
+* Passport.js for essential security measures for password hashing and salting
 * Express-Sessions for configuration of cookies
 * Geocoder with Google Maps API for rendering locations of campsites
 * Alarm/Alert messages to notify errors when user is redirected from a page